lintonye/parallax/README.md

 Find me on Twitter [@lintonye](https://twitter.com/lintonye)!

 # Change Log
+- 01/26/2019
+  - Add support for horizontal scroll.
+Note: you'll get an error when the scroll direction is "both".
+  - `speed`, `sticky` and `snap` functions can be used, which work on both horizontal and vertical directions.
 - 01/23/2019
-  - Fix issue in `speedY` and `stickyY` that causes layer to jump locations when crossing ranges
+  - Fix issue in `speed` and `sticky` that causes layer to jump locations when crossing ranges
 - 01/17/2019
   - Add `snapY` function
 - 01/16/2019